 "title": "Clarification question particle 'vậy'",

-"short_explanation": "'vậy' is used at the end of a sentence to ask for confirmation or clarification.",
+"short_explanation": "'vậy' is used at the beginning or at the end of a sentence to ask for confirmation or clarification.",

-"long_explanation": "In Vietnamese, 'vậy' is a particle that is commonly placed at the end of a sentence to form a clarification question.
+"long_explanation": "In Vietnamese, 'vậy' is a particle that is commonly placed at the beginning or the end of a sentence to form a clarification question.
 It expresses a request for confirmation or further explanation about a fact or an action.
 It is similar to the English expressions 'is that so', 'really' or 'what about'.",

-"formation": "Statement + vậy?",
+"formation": " vậy + Statement + sao/chứ…?" / “Statement + vậy?”,

 "examples": [